Son exits World Cup without showing his best for South Korea - WHIZ News

 In a later goalmouth scramble, Son again had an effort blocked.

-South Korea’s place in the knockout round was secured with a moment that will live long in the history of its national soccer team, when Hwang Hee-chan scored in stoppage time to secure a 2-1 win over Portugal and advancement from Group H.
+South Korea’s place in the knockout round was secured with a moment that will live long in team lore, when Hwang Hee-chan scored in stoppage time to secure a 2-1 win over Portugal and advancement from Group H.

 The man who provided the assist for that goal?
-Son Heung-min, with an intricate pass that split Portugal’s defense and sparked unforgettable celebrations from the South Korean players and fans.
+Son, with an intricate pass that split Portugal’s defense and sparked unforgettable celebrations from the South Korean players and fans.

 So Son played his part at this World Cup, even if he leaves it without being at his best.